Volunteer

 A significant part of the EBAs success is because of great and self-less volunteers!
 Thank you to all of those who help make baseball part of our youth's childhood development!

-To volunteer for another role (Team Mom, EBA position, Field Maintenance, Team Coordinator, etc), please email info@ephratabaseball.org and let us know how you want to help.
-Or you can contact any EBA board member listed on our About Us page.
+To volunteer for another role (Team Mom, EBA position, Field Maintenance, Team Coordinator, etc.), please reach out by email to info@ephratabaseball.org and let us know how you want to help.
 Thank you in advance of your interest.

 Join the EBA Team!